Some Options for Homemade / DIY Sidemount Rigs

 - 6mm Bungee: $8

-Technical / Redundancy Sidemount Configuration
+Technical / Redundant Bladder DIY Sidemount Configuration

-The configuration utilizes a Custom Divers 66lb Dual-Bladder TDB wing, mounted on an Oxycheq ‘Ultralite’ soft travel backplate with single-piece hogarthian harness.
-The rig is completed with an OMS ‘Profile’ sidemount adapter – this is a convenient option for preventing wing taco and providing a butt plate for mounting ancillaries/stowing kit.
+The configuration utilizes a Custom Divers 66lb Dual-Bladder TDB wing, mounted on an Oxycheq ‘Ultralite’ soft travel backplate with a single-piece hogarthian harness.
+The DIY sidemount rig is completed with an OMS ‘Profile’ sidemount adapter – this is a convenient option for preventing wing taco and providing a butt plate for mounting ancillaries/stowing kit.

 The Custom Divers TDB wing for Sidemount Conversion

 The Custom Divers TDB wing is well suited to this conversion.
-It has a redundant bladder and the low-pressure inflators are sufficiently off-set on the shoulders so that they aren’t occluded by the OMS Profile adapter (the adapter can cover and obstruct LPI/OPV if they are mounted to centrally at the top of the wing.
+It has a redundant bladder and the low-pressure inflators are sufficiently offset on the shoulders so that they aren’t occluded by the OMS Profile adapter (the adapter can cover and obstruct LPI/OPV if they are mounted centrally at the top of the wing.
 From what I’ve seen, only the Custom Divers TDB and OMS Tesseract wings have sufficiently spaced LPI/OPV to achieve a snug fit with the Profile adapter.
 It provides 66lbs/300nm of buoyancy, which is more than adequate for most multi-stage, mixed gas deco diving requirements.

-I exchanged the back-up low-pressure inflator (LPI) from the top-left shoulder down to the bottom left OPV on the wing.
+I exchanged the backup low-pressure inflator (LPI) from the top-left shoulder down to the bottom-left OPV on the wing.
 I now use this as my primary inflation.
 The pull-dump/over-pressure valve (OPV) now mounted on the top right shoulder is convenient for dumping, even in horizontal trim.
-This modification keeps my primary inflator routed consistently with my other sidemount rigs – and remains ideally located to connect with a short LP inflation hose routed from the end-port of my left-side/primary sidemount regulator.
+This modification keeps my primary inflator routed consistently with my other sidemount rigs – and remains ideally located to connect with a short LP inflation hose routed from the end port of my left-side/primary sidemount regulator.

-In conjunction with lateral D-rings provided on the OMS Profile adapter, I have used 3mm bungee to ‘shape’ the wing for effective sidemount trim.
-I restrict the top of the wing, but leave the lower half more unrestrained.
-This not only keeps the wing snug (it doesn’t extend out beyond the width of my torso) but also shifts the buoyancy lower towards my hips – which is the ideal location for lift when sidemount diving in horizontal trim.
+In conjunction with lateral D-rings provided on the OMS Profile adapter, I have used a 3mm bungee to ‘shape’ the wing for effective sidemount trim.
+I restrict the top of the wing but leave the lower half more unrestrained.
+This not only keeps the wing snug (it doesn’t extend out beyond the width of my torso) but also shifts the buoyancy lower towards my hips – which is the ideal location for the lift when sidemount diving in horizontal trim.